Intimate Partner Violence: Recognizing Abuse

-How Are Children Affected?
-TOP
+How Are Children Affected? ^

-"Children are not just innocent bystanders when there is violence in their home," says Dr. Alpert.
-"They are often victims themselves."
-Child abuse occurs much more often in families where there is domestic violence.
-Also, domestic violence against the mother has been associated with an increased risk of death for the children.
+Abuse often filters down to any children who may be in the home.
+Child abuse occurs much more often in families where IPV is present.
+Also, IPV against the mother has been associated with an increased risk of death for the children.

 Whether children are being abused directly or just living with abuse around them, their lives are disrupted.
 They can experience fear, confusion, and pain.
 This greatly increases their chance of developing emotional and behavioral problems, such as low self-esteem, withdrawal, self-blame, aggression toward others, and problems in school and relationships.
 They learn that violence is acceptable, they are at greater risk for committing criminal or self-destructive behavior, and they are more likely to become abusers as adults.

 If you or someone you know is being abused, seek help.
-Talk with someone you trust, such as a close friend or relative or your doctor.
+Talk with someone you trust, such as a close friend or relative.
 Consider calling a domestic violence hotline and talking with a counselor.
 Some online resources will protect you when using their website by erasing your history and/or closing the browser with the push of a button with your mouse.

-Remember, domestic violence is not your fault, and no one ever has the right to abuse another person.
-You have a right to be safe!
-And,help is available.
+Remember, IPV is not your fault, and no one ever has the right to abuse another person.
+You have a right to be safe and,help is available.

 If you are in an abusive relationship, it is important to have a safety plan.
 Such a plan can be helpful whether you are trying to stay in or leave the relationship.
-A domestic violence counselor can help you develop a plan tailored to your needs.
+An IPV counselor can help you develop a plan tailored to your needs.
 Listed below are some common elements of a safety plan:

 Keep items listed below easily accessible for an emergency or if you want to leave.
 Consider keeping some of them, including copies of important papers, with a trusted relative or friend.

 If you suspect that you will be leaving the relationship, try and obtain a credit card or debit card in your own name so that your abuser cannot cancel the cards.
-If you are ever in danger—or feel that you or your children are about to be in danger—call 911.
-In a growing number of cities and towns across the United States, law enforcement personnel are trained specifically to handle cases of domestic violence.
+If you are ever in danger—or feel that you or your children are about to be in danger—call for emergency medical services.
+In a growing number of cities and towns across the US, law enforcement personnel are trained specifically to handle cases of domestic violence.

 The National Domestic Violence Hotline

 Ackerson LK, Subramanian SV.
 Intimate partner violence and death among infants and children in India.
 Pediatrics.
-2009;124(5):e878-89.
+2009;124(5):e878-e889.